OMEGAeNcore/OMEGAeNcore/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love to draw and playing cricket
+- ⚡ Fun fact: I love to draw and also playing cricket🏏 and Minecraft💻

 <br />